 White Vinegar: Vinegar reacts with the baking soda giving the scones an extra bit of lift.

-Mix the dry ingredients together.
-Add the flour, granulated sugar, baking powder, kosher salt, baking soda, and mustard powder to the bowl of your food processor.
+Step 1: Add the flour, granulated sugar, baking powder, kosher salt, baking soda, and mustard powder to the bowl of your food processor.
+(Photo 1)

-Cut in the cold butter.
-Cut the butter into 4 pieces and add it to the food processor.
+Step 2: Cut the butter into 4 pieces and add it to the food processor.
 Pulse a few times to chop and incorporate the butter into the dry ingredients.
 Continue processing until the butter pieces are the size of peas.
+(Photo 2)

-Add the mix-ins.
-Fold the ham, cheese, green onions, and garlic into the dry ingredients.
+Step 3: Fold the ham, cheese, green onions, and garlic into the dry ingredients.
+(Photos 3 & 4)

-Add the sourdough discard, egg, and vinegar to the dry ingredients and stir to combine.
+Step 4: Add the sourdough discard, egg, and vinegar to the dry ingredients and stir to combine.
+(Photo 5)

-Slowly stir in the heavy cream as you stir the dough together.
+Step 5: Slowly stir in the heavy cream as you stir the dough together.
 The amount of cream will vary based on how liquid or thick your sourdough starter is.
 Drizzle in just enough cream until the dough becomes cohesive.
+(Photo 6)

-Knead and shape the dough.
-Pour the dough onto the counter and lightly flour it.
-Knead the dough a few times until it begins to come together and smoothes out a bit.
+Step 6: Pour the dough onto a lightly floured surface.
+Knead the dough a few times until it begins to come together.
 Flatten the dough and fold it into thirds like you would a letter.
 Give the dough a quarter turn and repeat this flattening and folding process two more times.
+(Photos 7 & 8)

 By folding the dough you will literally be creating layers of flour and butter, creating flakey layers, and encouraging the scones to rise.
 The dough will be a bit sticky, do not add extra flour.
 The moist dough gives the scones a soft texture and helps them to rise.

-Brush tops with heavy cream.
+Step 10: Preheat the oven to 425°F (220°C) and brush tops with heavy cream.
 Brushing with heavy creams will encourage browning.
+(Photo 10)

 There are a few reasons why your scones may not have risen.